 - How should the video be stored and made accessible to TASCHA and others?

-- How should the video be divided?
-Can different clips be combined to address common themes?
+- How can the video be edited to highlight the most interesting discussions?
+This includes combining different clips to address common themes.

 - Should new information be presented (e.g. data about the growth of the internet that might confirm or challenge what someone said 20 years ago)?